kwokkeith/ASL-Translation-Model/combined/README.md

 ## Obtain llama-cli
-Assuming you are in the `combined` folder
+Assuming you are in the `combined` working directory folder

 ### Clone the llama.cpp repository
 ```bash